Ahmedhydro/EditREADME/README.md

 ### func.py
- This class contains  xml. etree.ElementTree libarary as ET and several functions to obtain the sentinel data information which enable the code to create a new raster based on the desired image procesing
+ This file contains several functions to obtain the sentinel data information which enable the code to create a new raster based on the desired image procesing

 #### read_safe_metadata
  This function returns image acquisition parameters of the Sentinel image(image_type) (string) whose path is provided as safe_folder (string).These information will into a certain file (file_name)